RedAngel121/NytePack/README.md

 # Additional Mod/Config Changes:
 - Investigate Create: Steam and Rails for stuff we dont want like phantom rails/bogies
 - Agricraft: Test if mutated crops hold stats after gowing without crop sticks and replanting and replanting and replanting
-- Adjust the corail tombstone config as needed
+- Adjust the corail tombstone config as needed (disable death key or find a better tombstone system)
 - Toolbelt Blacklist Options
-- Lightmans Currency
-  - Claim Purchasing options and force loads
+- Lightmans Currency Claim Purchasing options and force loads
-- Immersive Aircraft
-  - Recipe Integration with alternative tech mods
+- Immersive Aircraft Recipe Integration with alternative tech mods
 - Philip's Ruins Needs Increased Distance Between Ruins
-- Create Mod Possible Issues:
-  - Mechanical Drill makes things too easy, slow down or disable ore drilling? (only if Geolosys replacement can be added)
+- Create Mod Possible Issues - Mechanical Drill makes things too easy, slow down or disable ore drilling? (only if Geolosys replacement can be added)
+- Baubley Heart Canisters need to be added to purchasable items from server vending machines using unique tokens (red = 2 / yellow = 4 / green = 8 / blue = 16)
 - Gateways to Eternity
   - Add an absolute metric ton of gateways *cause thats going to be fun*
   - Could have integration with lightmans for special purchases (Tickets for Heart Canisters?)
-- Baubley Heart Canisters
-  - Heart cans need to be added to purchasable items from server vending machines (red = 2 tickets / yellow = 4 / green = 8 / blue = 16)

 # Lastly,
 - Change Client keybind config and upload to the Nytepack_Installer.Zip